rladies/meetup-presentations_dammam/docs/meeting-16-1-2021/README.md

 * [Explore #TidyTuesday database collected by Silvia Canelón](https://www.notion.so/Data-Viz-Bookmarks-dc01718020bd4fd6a8a4ca80e6bce933)

-If you contributed to #TidyTuesday, add @RLadiesDammam, and we will retweet your tweet.
+If you contributed to **#TidyTuesday**, add **@RLadiesDammam**, and we will retweet your tweet.

 * [ggplot2 Theme Elements Reference Sheet](https://isabella-b.com/blog/ggplot2-theme-elements-reference/)

 * [ggpubr: Publication Ready Plots: Easy way to mix multiple graphs on the same page](http://www.sthda.com/english/wiki/wiki.php?id_contents=7930)
+#### :bell: Reminders

+* [RStudio::global(2021)](https://rstudio.com/conference/): A 24-hour virtual event focused on all things R and RStudio, featuring 50+ speakers from around the world on January 21, 2021.

+* [Call for tutorials in UseR2021](https://user2021.r-project.org/participation/call-for-tutorials/): UseR! conferences are non-profit conferences organized by community volunteers for the community, supported by the R Foundation.
+The deadline for submission is Friday, Febraury 5, 2021.

+* [R Weekly](https://rweekly.org/): If you want your blog to reach a wider audience, consider submitting it to R Weekly.
+We accept articles written in different languages (not only English).

 **If you struggled to download/work with the materials/have any question regarding ggplot2, feel free to email me at batool@liverpool.ac.uk**